ebrahimmfadae/openid-connect-app/README.md

 Docker Compose version v2.11.2
 ```

-## Run
+## Run & Stop

-Step one, install the dependencies
+Install dependencies

 ```
 $ yarn install
 ```

-We can move the `yarn install` step to the container, but installing the dependencies inside the container when we have no caching bothers me!
-Especially in the development phase.
+_Note: We can move the `yarn install` step to the container, but installing the dependencies inside the container when we have no caching bothers me!
+Especially in the development phase._

-Step two, start the containers.
+Run containers

 ```
 $ yarn docker-compose:up